-Area occupied (in square Premises Nature of use Terms of use meters) Beijing Laboratories, storage facilities for cord blood units Acquired in November 2006 for a consideration of and office space RMB28.6 million for a term of 40 years.
-9,600 Guangdong Laboratories, storage facilities for cord blood units Acquired in June 2012 for a consideration of and office space RMB100.0 million for a term of 44 years.
-14,608 Zhejiang Laboratories, storage facilities for cord blood units Entered into agreement in January 2013 to acquire and office space a property for a consideration of RMB87.3 million for a term of 50 years.
-5,562 Total 29,770 in cord blood banks, handle billing matters and track customer hotline interactions.
+Premises Nature of use Terms of use occupied (in square meters) Beijing Laboratories, storage facilities for cord blood units and office space Acquired in November 2006 for a consideration of RMB28.6 million for a term of 40 years.
+9,600 Guangdong Laboratories, storage facilities for cord blood units and office space Acquired in June 2012 for a consideration of RMB100.0 million for a term of 44 years.
+14,608 Zhejiang Laboratories, storage facilities for cord blood units and office space Entered into agreement in January 2013 to acquire a property for a consideration of RMB87.3 million for a term of 50 years.
+5,562 Total • 29,770